Deep Polynomial Chaos Expansion

-We propose a scalable and principled extension of PCE to high-dimensional inputs by combining it with a deep circuit architecture inspired by the framework of \emph{probabilistic circuits} \citep{choi2020Probabilistic}, which generalize shallow mixture models such as Gaussian mixture models (GMMs) into deep and structured representations.
+In this paper, we propose a scalable and principled extension of PCE to high-dimensional inputs by combining it with a deep circuit architecture.
+This idea is inspired by the framework of \emph{probabilistic circuits} \citep{choi2020Probabilistic}, which generalize shallow mixture models such as Gaussian mixture models (GMMs) into deep and structured representations.
 Like PCE, GMMs and other mixture models suffer from the curse of dimensionality.
-Deep probabilistic circuits overcome this problem by compactly representing exponentially many mixture components through circuit depth, enabling effective modeling of high-dimensional distributions \citep{peharz2020Random,peharz2020Einsum}.
+Deep probabilistic circuits overcome this problem by \emph{compactly representing exponentially many mixture components through circuit depth,} enabling effective modeling of high-dimensional distributions \citep{peharz2020Einsum,peharz2020Random}.
 We apply the same principle to introduce \emph{deep polynomial chaos expansion} (DeepPCE), which can represent exponentially many orthogonal polynomial terms compactly.

+In experiments, we show that DeepPCE scales PCE to problems with thousands of input parameters, far exceeding the capabilities of existing approaches.
+In terms of data fit, DeepPCE performs comparably to other domain-agnostic neural network classes like multilayer perceptrons (MLPs).
+Importantly, we derive exact and efficient methods for computing (conditional) means, variances, and covariances in DeepPCE, from which exact Sobol indices follow.
+On benchmarks with known ground truth Sobol indices, DeepPCE matches these faithfully, whereas neural surrogates approximate them coarsely, even when using orders of magnitude more compute for Monte Carlo estimation.
+In summary, our main contributions are:

+\begin{itemize} \item We propose a deep generalization of classical PCE, the \emph{deep polynomial chaos expansion} (DeepPCE), based on a deep circuit structure over orthogonal polynomial basis functions.
+Unlike classical PCE, DeepPCE compactly represents a combinatorial number of polynomial terms and scales to high-dimensional parameter spaces.

-We derive exact formulas for statistical moments (means, variances, covariances) and Sobol sensitivity indices within the DeepPCE framework and show in experiments that DeepPCE (i) enables scalable sensitivity analysis on a 100-dimensional synthetic function with analytic Sobol indices, and (ii) serves as a scalable surrogate for high-dimensional PDE benchmarks (Darcy flow, steady-state diffusion), matching the predictive performance of MLPs.
+\item We derive exact formulas for statistical moments (means, variances, covariances) and Sobol sensitivity indices within the DeepPCE framework.

+\item In experiments, we show that DeepPCE (i) matches the predictive performance of MLPs on high-dimensional regression tasks, (ii) enables scalable sensitivity analysis on common synthetic uncertainty quantification benchmarks and (iii) serves as a scalable surrogate for high-dimensional PDE benchmarks, namely Darcy flow and steady-state diffusion. \end{itemize}

-\section{Background}
+\section{BACKGROUND}

-We denote random variables by uppercase letters (e.g.~$X$, $Y$, $Z$) and corresponding values by lowercase letters (e.g.~$x$, $y$, $z$).
+Random variables are written as uppercase letters (e.g.~$X$, $Y$, $Z$) and corresponding values with lowercase letters (e.g.~$x$, $y$, $z$).